Storm Chaser Group Homepage

 Introduction

-At the present time it is not possible to detect a tornado with radar.
+At the present time it is not possible to detect a tornado with standard weather surveillance radar.
 It is possible to infer the existence of a tornado from certain clues given by the WSR-88D NEXRAD Doppler radar.
 The unfortunate fact is that issuing warnings based solely on Doppler radar information leads to a large number of false warnings.
 This inevitably leads to complacency about warnings in the public perception.
 Currently the only solution is to have highly-trained severe storm spotters on hand to go into storms and look for tornadoes.
 A technological solution to this problem would be desirable.

 Purpose of the Storm Chase Group

 Our long-range goal is to develop an inexpensive technological means to detect tornadoes and other severe weather phenomena.
 To do this we must develop a thorough understanding of severe weather.
-The only way to develop this is by combining theoretical and numerical (computer) models of how we believe severe weather behaves with actual data taken from severe weather.
+The only way to develop this is by combining theoretical and computational models of how we believe severe weather behaves with actual data taken from severe weather.

 A secondary goal for this group will be the development of photos for training purposes.